G1/S transition

 During this transition, G1 cyclin D-Cdk4/6 dimer phosphorylates retinoblastoma releasing transcription factor E2F, which then drives the transition from G1 to S phase.
 The G1/S transition is highly regulated by transcription factor p53 in order to halt the cell cycle when DNA is damaged.

-It is a "point of no return" beyond which the cell is committed to dividing; in yeast this is called START and in multicellular eukaryotes it is termed the restriction point (R-Point).
+It is a "point of no return" beyond which the cell is committed to dividing; in yeast this is called the Start point, and in multicellular eukaryotes it is termed the restriction point (R-Point).
 If a cell passes through the G1/S transition the cell will continue through the cell cycle regardless of incoming mitogenic factors due to the positive feed-back loop of G1-S transcription.
-Positive feed-back loops include G1 cyclins and accumulation of E2F.
+Positive feed-back loops include G1 cyclins and accumulation of E2F in multicellular eukaryotes, and the accumulation of SBF in yeast cells.

 Cell cycle overview

 The cell cycle is a process in which an ordered set of events leads to the growth and division into two daughter cells.
 The cell cycle is a cycle rather than a linear process because the two daughter cells produced repeat the cycle.
 This process contains two main phases, interphase, in which the cell grows and synthesizes a copy of its DNA, and the mitotic (M) phase, during which the cell separates its DNA and divides into two new daughter cells.
 Interphase is further broken down into the G1 (GAP 1) phase, S (Synthesis) phase, G2 (GAP 2) phase and the mitotic (M) phase which in turn is broken down into mitosis and cytokinesis.
 Following cytokinesis, during G1 phase the cells monitor environment for the potential growth factors, grow larger and once achieve the threshold size (rRNA and overall protein content characteristic for a given cell type) they start progression through S phase.
 During S phase, the cell also duplicates the centrosome, or microtubule-organizing center, which is critical for DNA separation in the M phase.
 After complete synthesis of its DNA, the cell enters the G2 phase where it continues to grow in preparation for mitosis.
 Following interphase, the cell transitions into mitosis, containing four sub stages: prophase, anaphase, metaphase, and telophase.
 In mitosis, DNA condenses into chromosomes, which are lined up and separated by the mitotic spindle.
 After duplicate DNA is separated on opposite ends of the cell, the cytoplasm of the cell is split in two during cytokinesis resulting in two daughter cells.

+The yeast cell cycle goes through similar stages however there is the additional factor of mating to consider.
+A haploid cell arrests in G1 if it has not passed Start and is exposed to enough mating pheromone, but will progress into S-phase if both of those conditions are not met.